 Vrenna’s rhythms are constructed electronically, built from the crunch of metallic sound and static interference, but whilst there is a chill in the air, the music is not without warmth as pools of glistening radiance are over-laid.
 ‘That entire record I was attempting to build rhythms from very non-traditional sounds, hence the strange noise-based loops and beats.
 But then I wanted to juxtapose cleaner, warmer analogue synth sounds on top.
 For ‘Linoleum’ I also had my friend Petra Haden play live violin over the top.
 I love experimental electronic music, but rather than long, slow-building tracks, I wanted to construct actual pop arrangements.’

 The battery of guitar sound that comes storming in before the first call of ‘what do you really want from me?’ takes the breath away.
 Underneath the onslaught of the lead is a bass that revs like a threatening motorcycle.
 Yet in the midst of all this Petra Haden’s violin cuts through.
 Who was responsible for that pugnacious guitar?
 ‘It was either (or some combination of) Dallan Baumgarten and Mark Blasquez.
 I was so fortunate to have so many amazing musicians and singers contribute on that album.
 It is incredibly special to me.’

 Sylvian’s words and vocal delivery capture the ‘fear, anger and paranoia’ that he had in mind when he responded to Vrenna’s direction.
-For some reason the lyric doesn’t appear in Hypergraphia; I’m not sure why that is, given they are some of his most intriguing.
+For some reason the lyric doesn’t appear in Hypergraphia; I’m not sure why that is, given the words are some of his most intriguing.